google/zetasql/docs/functions-and-operators.md

 Returns a substring of the supplied `STRING` or `BYTES` value.

+The `position` argument is an integer specifying the starting position of the substring.

++ If `position` is `1`, the substring starts from the first character or byte.
++ If `position` is `0` or less than `-LENGTH(value)`, `position` is set to `1`, and the substring starts from the first character or byte.
-The `position` argument is an integer specifying the starting position of the substring, with position = 1 indicating the first character or byte.
-If `position` is negative, the function counts from the end of `value`, with -1 indicating the last character.
-If `position` is zero or less than `-LENGTH(value)`, the substring starts from position = 1.
++ If `position` is greater than the length of `value`, the function produces an empty substring.
++ If `position` is negative, the function counts from the end of `value`, with `-1` indicating the last character or byte.

+The `length` argument specifies the maximum number of characters or bytes to return.

++ If `length` is not specified, the function produces a substring that starts at the specified position and ends at the last character or byte of `value`.
++ If `length` is `0`, the function produces an empty substring.
-The `length` argument specifies the maximum number of characters to return if `value` is a `STRING`, or number of bytes to return if `value` is a `BYTES`.
-If `length` is less than 0, the function produces an error.
-The returned substring may be shorter than `length`, for example, when `length` exceeds the length of `value`, or when the starting position of the substring plus `length` is greater than the length of `value`.
++ If `length` is negative, the function produces an error.
++ The returned substring may be shorter than `length`, for example, when `length` exceeds the length of `value`, or when the starting position of the substring plus `length` is greater than the length of `value`.

 **Return type**